PyShreyas/VisiVox/README.md

 ### 🔧 Required Libraries

 All libraries used in the VisiVox project are listed in the [`libraries.txt`](./libraries.txt) file.
-You can install the required packages manually or use the list as a reference.

-### 🛠️ Installation (Recommended)
+### 🛠️ Installation
+Code:
 ```bash
 pip install opencv-python pytesseract pyttsx3 pyserial numpy pillow imutils matplotlib seaborn pandas plotly
 ```

-> ⚠️ Note: `sqlite3` is a built-in Python library and does not require separate installation.

-Make sure `Tesseract-OCR` is also installed on your Raspberry Pi or development system.
-You can install it with:
+`Tesseract-OCR` is installed on both the Raspberry Pi and PC for text and OCR evaluation analysis.
+Installation code:
 ```bash
 sudo apt-get install tesseract-ocr
 ```